 Below are the pros and cons I found reported by users in the Bluonics reviews:

 Tips for Choosing the Best UV Filter for Well Water

 Below is a list of considerations to make before you invest in a UV water purifier for your home:

 - UV filters are not meant for iron bacteria problems – If you have well water with iron bacteria, it’s necessary to install a whole house well water filter before the UV filter.
 Whole house systems with multiple stages including KDF-85 media do an excellent job of removing hydrogen sulfide and iron.

 - The importance of UVT (Ultra Violet Transmittance) – UVT is a measure of how well your water transmits UV light.
 Municipal water typically has a UVT of 95%, while well water hovers around 85% UVT (*).
 For this reason, municipal water is easier to treat and requires less pre-filtration than most well water.
-One of the reasons I chose Pelican as my top pick is that their UV filters are effective down to 75% UVT and provide the required 30 m/J UV dose for reliable disinfection.
+One of the reasons I chose Springwell as my top pick is that its UV filters are effective down to 75% UVT and provide the required 30 m/J UV dose for reliable disinfection.

 - Max Service Flow Rate – The max flow rate is important to check to ensure the UV filter is compatible with your current water filtration system and has the capacity to serve your entire home.
 UV filters with a max flow rate of 6 GPM are typically adequate for smaller households with up to two bathrooms.
 Larger households with four or more bathrooms should aim for a max flow rate of 12 GPM at a minimum.